UA-Carpentries-Workshops/workshop-resources/git-workshop/instructor/lessons/3-git-basic-branch-merge.md

 git won't let you loose your work!
 Thanks git.

-Ok, so what if you need to switch branches but you have work in prgress on the current one?
+Ok, so what if you need to switch branches but you have work in progress on the current one?
 There is a command for that.
 Notice in the git message:

 ```text
 Please commit your changes or stash them before you switch branches.